bcgov/nr-spar/README.md

   - Spring Web MVC Framework
   - JPA and Hibernate Framework

-You can lear more about this service [looking its README](oracle-api/README.md)
+You can learn more about this service [looking its README](oracle-api/README.md)

 # Getting started